Q: What are the steps for people to get divorced in Illinois?

 Q: Can my spouse be ordered to pay my attorney’s fees?

 A: Yes.
-The court can order “final” fees (all the fees incurred during the case), as well as “interim” attorney’s fees of the other spouse in order to “level the playing field” during the litigation process.
-Again, it depends on the facts of the case, but generally if only one spouse is earning an income and can afford to pay the attorney’s fees of the other spouse who does not have sufficient assets or income, then the judge may order such a payment.
+The court can order “final” fees (all or part of the fees incurred during the case), as well as “interim” attorney’s fees for the other spouse in order to “level the playing field” during the litigation process.
+Again, it depends on the facts of the case, but generally if spouse A has access to marital funds with which to pay attorneys fees, and spouse B does not have the same access, then the court can order spouse A to pay “interim” attorneys fees to the attorney for spouse B.

-Q: Can my spouse and I save costs by having just one attorney represent both of us?
+Q: Can my spouse and I save money by having just one attorney represent both of us?

 A: No. By law, an attorney in a divorce matter can only represent one party.
-However, in a basically uncontested matter, an attorney can represent just one party and the other party can remain unrepresented (proceeding “pro se”).
+However, in a basically uncontested matter, an attorney can represent just one party and the other party can represent themselves (called proceeding “pro se”).
 The attorney who represents the one party can communicate directly with the pro se party in order to finalize the necessary documents.

 Q: What is Collaborative Law?

 A: Collaborative Law is a non-adversarial method of obtaining a divorce through problem solving designed to reach a fair and equitable resolution.
 Each spouse hires his or her own collaboratively trained attorney, and then the parties and their attorneys (and possibly divorce coaches and a financial neutral) have a series of group meetings where they work out everything that will be needed in the final court papers.
-Nothing is actually filed in court until everything is agreed (saving attorney time for court appearances).
+Often nothing is actually filed in court until everything is agreed upon in writing and ready for finalization by the court (saving attorney time for court appearances).
 (Please see “Collaborative Law” under Practice Areas for more information.)